electricjesus/isomorphic-material-relay-starter-kit/README.md

-# Code Foundries' Isomorphic Material Relay Starter Kit
+# Isomorphic Material Relay Starter Kit

 This project serves as a starter kit for projects utilizing the following technologies: